The Lunar New Year usually falls in February – however, national holidays in Taiwan begin on New Year’s Eve and run until the following week.

 There are quite a lot of traditions associated with the Lunar New Year here in Taiwan, many of which involve Taiwanese people’s favorite pastime – eating!

-Foods play an integral role in ethnic Chinese culture, with many holidays and observances having their own particular dish or food that must be eaten on that day.
+Foods play an integral role in Chinese culture, with many holidays and observances having their own particular dish or food that must be eaten on that day.
 And if you think Chinese New Year is any different, then think again.

 While many businesses close down for the holidays, restaurants stay open and do a roaring trade.
 However, there are still some foods that every family must have in their kitchen come the New Year.